Thomas-Gottwald/NLP4/READMENLP4.md

 ### Command line interface (cli)
 Instead of using the above described modules and their function in code or as a library you can simply use most of these function with simple cli commands which will be explainend in the following section.
-All cli commpands need to be called from the path NLP4/src/modules.
+All cli commands need to be called from the path NLP4/src/modules.

-For further information about parameters and functionality of each cli command call the respective command with "--help" flag.
+For a detailed description about parameters and functionality of each cli command call the respective command with "--help" flag.

 ##### Explanation of all function
 ```cli
 pipenv run cli.py --help
 ```
 ##### Summarization
+Uses Summarization.generate_summary() to summarize given text
 ```cli
 pipenv run cli.py summarization --text""
 ```
 ##### paper_selection
+Calls PaperSelection.paperimportance and PaperSelection.plot_paper_selection with the passed arguments
 ```cli
 pipenv run cli.py paper_selection --text="["text1", "text2"]" --keywords="["kw1", "kw2"]"
 ```
 ##### snowballing
+Runs the automated snowballing with the papers in the passed_seed set.
+If none is passed, default path NLP4/src/seed_set will be used.
 ```cli
 pipenv run cli.py snowballing --seed_set_path
 ```